-Another announcement within the Local Government Finance Settlement that will have a significant impact on the way the Council is funded, albeit not on the overall quantum, is the confirmation of a move to 75% business rates retention in 2020/21.
+Another development that will have a significant impact on the way the Council is funded, albeit not on the overall amount of funds available, is the confirmation of a move to 75% business rates retention in 2020/21.
 This means that the Council will retain 75% of all business rates collected compared to the current 50%.
 This increased retention of income by the Council is expected to be funded by cuts to and/or exchanges for specific grants the Council currently receives, such as New Homes Bonus and Public Health Grant.